 Beautiful sounds: the best method to fall asleep naturally

 When looking for the best method to improve sleep, you might come across many unfit options.
 Pills, sedatives, and beverages might do more harm than good, or offer no solution at all.
 What many people ignore is that the answer has been there for centuries and it is music.

-For as long as history can account for sound has been a key promoter of physical and emotional health, deeply rooted in ancient cultures and civilizations.
+For as long as history can account sound has been a key promoter of physical and emotional health, deeply rooted in ancient cultures and civilizations.
 Thousands of years ago, the Egyptians used vowel sound chants in healing as they believed vowels were sacred.
-When native American shamans were summoned to heal an ill member of their tribes, they would fast to receive a song in a dream or vision instructing them in how to carry out the treatment of their patients.
+When native American shamans were summoned to heal an ill member of their tribes, they would fast to receive a song in a dream or vision instructing them on how to carry out the treatment of their patients.

 Developed by over a thousand experts, Synctuition uses a combination of binaural beats and 3D sounds at just the right frequencies to immediately bring the listener to a pleasant meditative state.
-You will be transported to a relaxing, lucid dream to your own imagination while listening to one of Synctuition’s audios.
+You will be transported to a relaxing, lucid dream in your own imagination while listening to one of Synctuition’s audios.
 Ultimately, you will be able to quieten down stressful thoughts and unwind before bedtime.
 And the best thing?
 It is a truly natural, non-invasive way to say boost deep, restorative sleep.

 Ready for a better rest?
 Start today

 Insomnia affects millions of people all around the world and can have terrible consequences for our physical and mental health.
 Good sleeping habits are the key to a healthy and longer life.
 If you want to enjoy the many benefits of healing sleep, the best thing you can do is try out sound meditation and begin your journey of personal recovery.